strap/strap_docsite/static/markdown/guides/mobile-android.md

-# Android > Strap Mobile SDK
+# Android > curaNEXUS Mobile SDK

-Strap provides an `aar` bundle for integrating existing android applications with the Strap API.
+curaNEXUS provides an `aar` bundle for integrating existing android applications with the curaNEXUS API.

 ## Demo App
 We have a demo app avaialble for testing.
-You can download it from: [https://s3.amazonaws.com/strap-libs/MyApplication.rar](https://s3.amazonaws.com/strap-libs/MyApplication.rar)
+You can download it from: [https://s3.amazonaws.com/curanexus-prod-lib/HealthMartDemo.zip](https://s3.amazonaws.com/curanexus-prod-lib/HealthMartDemo.zip)

 ## Setup
 ### Register key certificate on Developer Console
-Strap library uses the Fit Api.
+curaNEXUS library uses the Fit Api.
 To access to it you must register the .apk file's public certificate in the Developers Console using your Android package name and SHA-1 fingerprint.

 To ghet the SHA-1 fingerprint you can call
 ``` keytool -exportcert -alias YOUR_CERTIFICATE_NAME -keystore YOUY_KEYSTORE -list -v ```